geico-wft/labs-utility/readme.md

 ### React labs
 You will be required to have a working version of node, which will come with npm.
 You can verify that it is installed `npm --version`.
 You will need to start the labs using npm start.
 These labs do not have tests written yet, so you will need to rely on feedback from the broswer.

-lab content & labloader authored by ted balashov
+lab content & labloader authored by ted balashov, do not distribute content.